Network Architecture for Future Wireless Systems

 Carnegie Mellon University's CROSSMobile project is exploring these questions.

 Today's cellular networks bear some similarities to the IP networks we have at home and at work (we use browsers and IP-enabled apps on our client devices to talk, via IP, to cloud services of various sorts), but the network in-between our phones and the cloud is quite different from the network in-between our home PCs and the cloud.
 Pricing, performance, pervasiveness, provisioning (the way the network is built), and the list of equipment providers differs.
 These are signs of deeper, more fundamental differences.
 IP networks grew out of the aim to decentralize network functionality.
 Cellular networks grew out of the desire to make network performance predictable and controllable -- leading to an almost-inevitable centralization.

 We believe that the wide-area wireless networks that will serve the Internet of Things will have characteristics drawn from both types of networks.
 Like the IP networks of today, innovation will be encouraged via openness.
 But like more traditional telecommunications networks, performance and predictability will be significantly better.
 Is this possible?

-Software-Defined Mobile Emergency Operations Center
+Software-Defined Mobile Laboratory and Emergency Operations Center

 See inside the mobile RF lab supporting CROSSMobile and other CMU-SV research projects